Zhuang people: Sino-Viet conflicts

 In the early 1060s, border conflicts began to occur along the Song-Viet frontier.
-In the spring of 1060, the chieftain of Lạng Châu and imperial in-law, Thàn Thiệu Tháị, crossed into Song territory to raid for cattle.
-Thiệu Tháị captured the Song commander Yang Baocai in the attack.
+In the spring of 1060, the chieftain of Lạng Châu and imperial in-law, Thân Thiệu Thái, crossed into Song territory to raid for cattle.
+Thiệu Thái captured the Song commander Yang Baocai in the attack.
 In autumn of 1060, Song forces also crossed the border but were unsuccessful in recovering Yang.
 Fighting caused by the natives led by Thiệu Tháị claimed the lives of five military inspectors.
 The military commissioner Yu Jing sought aid from Champa for a joint attack on Quảng Nguyên.
 The Lý court caught wind of this and began directly courting local leaders.

 Despite increased military tensions, the Lý court sought to defuse the situation by sending a delegation led by Bi Gia Dụ to Yongzhou.
 The Song authorities requested the return of Yang Baocai but was denied.
 Emperor Renzong was also wary of further increasing tensions and instructed the local military commissions to refrain from assembling troops.
 On 8 February 1063, two tributary envoys from the Lý court presented to the Song emperor nine tame elephants.
 On 7 April 1063, the new Song emperor Yingzong (r.
 1063–67) sent calligraphic compositions by Renzong as gifts to the Lý court.
 On the same day the Viet envoy Lý Kế Tiên prepared to depart Kaifeng, news arrived that Thàn Thiệu Tháị had attacked settlements in Guangnan West Circuit.
 A Guangnan official requested immediate retaliation against the southern intruders.
-However the Song court tried to distance Thiệu Tháị's actions from the Lý court.
+However the Song court tried to distance Thiệu Thái's actions from the Lý court.
 An envoy from Thăng Long arrived seeking forgiveness for the attack.
 Yingzong decided not to retaliate.

-On 18 November 1064, the Guizhou prefect Lu Shen reported that a military delegation from Thăng Long had crossed the border seeking Nong Rixin (V. Nùng Nậht Tân), the son of Nong Zongdan.
+On 18 November 1064, the Guizhou prefect Lu Shen reported that a military delegation from Thăng Long had crossed the border seeking Nong Rixin (V. Nùng Nhật Tân), the son of Nong Zongdan.
 He also reported that the delegation showed interest in encroaching on Song territory, including Wenmen grotto (Hurun, a village in Jingxi, Guangxi).
 The Song court took no particular action but Lu was determined to expand Song military presence in the south.
 Lu raised 44,500 troops from 45 aboriginal leaders along the Zuo-You River region and ordered them to repair and fortify military defenses.
 To gain local trust, he requested special seals be made for his militia leaders and that the Zuo-You region be exempt from taxes.
 The Viet officials became concerned about this development and sent a tribute envoy to Kaifeng to remind the Song court of the Viet role in settling frontier matters.
 Meanwhile Lu proposed a special training and indoctrination program for a local chieftain each year that would see them enter the official bureaucracy after three years.